 Eating Disorders: Things That Put a Person at Risk

-- A need to please others, be in control, or be perfect.
+- Feeling a need to be perfect.

-Current as of: September 23, 2020
+Current as of: February 9, 2022

 Author: Healthwise Staff

-Medical Review: Kathleen Romito MD - Family Medicine
+Kathleen Romito MD - Family Medicine

 W. Stewart Agras MD, FRCPC - Psychiatry